grself/BASV316_Text_Markdown/source/01Intro.md

 \subsubsection{Explanatory}

 Explanatory research seeks explanations of observed phenomena, problems, or behaviors.
 While descriptive research examines what, where, and when of a phenomenon, explanatory research seeks answers to why and how.
-It attempts to ``connect the dots'' in research, by identifying causal factors and outcomes of the target phenomenon.
+It attempts to "connect the dots" in research, by identifying causal factors and outcomes of the target phenomenon.
 Examples include understanding the reasons behind gang violence with the goal of prescribing strategies to overcome such societal ailments.
 Most academic or doctoral research belongs to the explanation category, though some amount of exploratory and/or descriptive research may also be needed during initial phases of a research project.
 Seeking explanations for observed events requires strong theoretical and interpretation skills, along with intuition, insights, and personal experience.

 \subsection{Specific Considerations for Business/Marketing Research}